clbarrell/pmd_app/README.md

   - Allocation of total project $ accross months & then report on timeframes
   - Manage whether a proper amount of project splits have been created

+### Issues

+- Validate that no duplciation is possible for project_split relationships

 # Resource Explanation

 **Projects**